-Be it a vase or a pillar or a statue, the ancient Greeks wanted their art to be visually interesting.
-Still, they were not going to let a building fall down because they wanted it to look beautiful.
-What they would do was design the support pillars so that from a distance they looked straight and graceful.
+The Greeks loved their beautiful columns.
+But they also wanted their columns to provided the support needed.
+To do this, they designed support pillars so from a distance they looked straight and graceful.
 But in reality, those pillars might lean this way or that way in order to provide better support.